MacRobertson Miller Airlines: Early years

-The Move West
+Moving to Western Australia

 In 1934, it was announced that the British and Australian governments would be starting an air mail service between London and Australia.
 This was flown by Imperial Airways between London and Singapore, and by Qantas between Brisbane, Darwin and Singapore.
-The Australian government also offered contracts for Australian air lines to operate domestic air mail routes linking state capitals and other key ports throughout the country with this service.
-These routes would be awarded government subsidy.
+The Australian government also offered contracts for Australian airlines to operate domestic air mail routes linking state capitals and other key ports throughout the country with this service.
+These routes would be awarded a government subsidy.

-Horrie Miller obtained agreement from MacRobertson that MMA should bid for the service between Perth in Western Australia and Daly Waters in the Northern Territory that was then operated by West Australian Airways.
+Horrie Miller obtained agreement from MacRobertson that MMA should bid for the service between Perth in Western Australia and Katherine in the Northern Territory.

 The MacRobertson's clerical and accounting departments were able to prepare a detailed and attractive bid that won MMA the contract despite having no presence or services in Western Australia.
 The air mail services were required to start in October 1934.

 With the contract agreed, MacRobertson-Miller Aviation left Adelaide and transferred its operational base to Perth.
-Horrie Miller himself conducted a route survey from Perth, along the coastline of Western Australia and into the Kimberley as well as setting up agents, offices and maintenance and fuel support.
-After this initial survey, Miller successfully requested that the Western Australia mail contract ran to Darwin in the Northern Territory rather than the initial point at Daly Waters, due to that port lacking suitable ground facilities and being prone to poor weather.
+Horrie Miller himself conducted a route survey from Perth, along the coastline of Western Australia, and into the Kimberley as well as setting up agents, offices, and maintenance and fuel support.
+There was considerable negative feeling in Western Australia about Miller's scheme, as MMA was seen as an 'outsider' displacing the pioneering West Australian Airways of Norman Brearley.
+After this initial survey, Miller successfully requested that the Western Australia mail contract run to Daly Waters rather than Katherine, due to that port lacking suitable ground facilities and being prone to poor weather.

-The service between Perth and Darwin was initially operated by a trio of de Havilland Dragon light airliners.
-Heading north from Perth, the aircraft stopped at Geraldton, Carnavon, Onslow, Roebourne, Whim Creek, Port Hedland, Broome, Derby, Noonkanbah, Fitzroy Crossing, Halls Creek, Ord River, Wave Hill and Victoria River and Daly Waters before terminating at Darwin.
+The service between Perth and Daly Waters was initially operated by a trio of de Havilland Dragon light airliners.
+Heading north from Perth, the aircraft stopped at Geraldton, Carnarvon, Onslow, Roebourne, Whim Creek, Port Hedland, Broome, Derby, Noonkanbah, Fitzroy Crossing, Halls Creek, Ord River, Wave Hill, Victoria River and Daly Waters.
 The return trip called at the same ports.
 The trip each way took four days, with flying only in the early hours and the morning as hot air in the afternoons and frequent evening thunderstorms made flying too dangerous at other times.
-This route, and many of these key destinations, would become MMA's 'main line' for the rest of its existence.
+This route, and many of these key destinations, would become MMA's main line for the rest of its existence.

-A feeder service to cattle stations in the Kimberley, Western Australia was soon started out of Ord River using a de Havilland Fox Moth.
-By the end of 1934 additional Dragons and Fox Moths were being purchased and shipped from Britain to handle expanding demand.
-In 1938 MMA acquired new, larger aircraft with better performance and range, including a pair of Lockheed Electras and two four-engined de Havilland Express.
+A feeder service to cattle stations in the Kimberley, Western Australia was soon started on the Ord River using a de Havilland Fox Moth.
+By the end of 1934, additional Dragons and Fox Moths were being purchased and shipped from Britain to handle expanding demand.
+In 1938, MMA acquired new, larger aircraft with better performance and range, including a pair of Lockheed Electras and two four-engined de Havilland Express.
+The Expresses were obtained following a new agreement between the Australian government, Qantas, and MMA, which would now see MMA's route terminate at Darwin rather than Daly Waters, providing a true – if indirect – air service through Western Australia between the capitals.